Dhug95/MyTravelHCI/app/src/main/assets/documentation.md

 **Note**: *all the informations you will insert about a trip can be changed at any time.*

 Adding a trip is quite simple.
-Either you click on the *Add a trip* button in the homepage or you click the *floating button* in *My trips* page.
+Either you click on the quick *Add new trip* button in the homepage or you click the *floating button* in *My trips* page.
 You will be presented with the following page:

 ![picture](add_trip.png)